Lux Cache

 'Peace Convoy'

-A short-film screenplay drawn from the New Age Traveller history behind Quiet As Kept, F.O.G. — peace convoys, the Battle of the Beanfield, and the state's campaign against a way of life.
+A short-film screenplay drawn from the New Age Traveller history behind Quiet As Kept, F.O.G. — the peace convoys of the 1980s, the Battle of the Beanfield, and the state's long campaign against a way of life.

 Rave Mysticism: Kai Whiston and The Story of the New Age Travellers